LEGAL

 Definition and Exclusions of Personal Information and Sensitive Personal Information under the CCPA and at Specialty Program Group LLC

 Generally, Personal Information under the CCPA and in this Notice means information that identifies (whether directly or indirectly) you, such as your name, postal address, email address, and telephone number.
-Due to the nature of our business as described in “Information We Collect” section below, Personal Information may also include:
+Due to the nature of our business, Personal Information we collect may also include:

 • assets and income, occupation and employment status, dependent information and other relevant financial information;